kekyo/chibicc-cil-toolchain/README.md

 ## Assembly syntax

 TODO: WIP, Specifications have not yet been finalized.

-To check the syntax, you should look at [the test code](https://github.com/kekyo/chibias-cil/blob/main/chibias.core.Tests/AssemblerTests.cs#L135).
+To check the syntax, you should look at [the test code](https://github.com/kekyo/chibias-cil/blob/main/chibias.core.Tests/AssemblerTests.cs).

+The syntax of chibias has the following features:

+* The body of the opcode can be written in almost the same way as in ILAsm.
+* Unnecessarily verbose descriptions are eliminated as much as possible.
+* Codes related to OOP cannot be written or have restrictions

+It is basically designed to achieve a "C language" like chibicc, but it should be much easier to write than ILAsm.

 ### Minimum, included only main entry point